 The City of Bainbridge Island maintains a 140-mile road network.
-Each year, the City invests an average of $650,000 to preserve and protect island roads.
-The budget includes $400,000 from Transportation Benefit Fund (TBF or car-tab fees) revenues, and the remainder is supported by the City’s Street Fund.
+Each year, the City receives an average of $650,000 for roads and repair projects.
+The budget includes $400,000 from the Transportation Benefit Fund (TBF or car-tab fees) revenues, and the remainder is supported by the City’s Street Fund.

 The City uses a Pavement Condition Index (PCI) and traffic volumes to rate the conditions of the road network and to determine where road maintenance will happen.
 The PCI ranks the overall health of a pavement segment on a scale of 0 to 100 (0 represents a failed street; 100 represents a new street).
 The PCI rating is determined by a visual inspection of pavement condition, age, and distress.

 As of the 2019, the City's average PCI score is 70.
 The current score reflects the fact that many of our high-volume roads are in good shape, but many smaller, low-traffic roads are in need of repair.
 The City strives to keep the higher-volume roads from deteriorating while addressing smaller roads over the long term.
 The City’s last pavement condition report recommended spending a minimum of $1 million annually on pavement preservation.

 - 2021 Asphalt Repair

 - 2020 Asphalt Repair Map + Grotle Road